 Examples of some of these processes include evaporation, erosion, convection currents, transpiration, photosynthesis or weathering.
 They can occur at different rates and in different places over time.

 A cycle is a collection of connected, on-going processes that circulates a common component throughout a system – such cycles are continuous with no beginning or end.
-Examples in the Earth system include the rock cycle, the food chain, the carbon cycle, the water cycle and energy cycles.
+Examples in the Earth system include the rock cycle, the food chain, the carbon cycle, the nitrogen cycle, the water cycle and energy cycles.

 Systems can be complex and dynamic, stable and unstable